 go to Homepage

 St. Malachy's papal predictions are mainly in the form of two or three word Latin phrases that describe each of the 112 popes on his list, and his prophecies have proven to be extremely accurate.
 In the 20th century for instance, there was a famous papacy that lasted for only one month.
 This papacy was immortalized in the famous Paramount movie "The Godfather" by Mario Puzo.
 The month-long papacy of John Paul I was described by Saint Malachy as "Mediatate Lunae", which in Latin means "The Shortened Moon".
-And our most recent pope, Benedict XVI, was described by St. Malachy with the Latin phrase "Gloria Olivae", which in Latin means the "Glory of the Olivetans", branding him as an Olivetan, a branch of the Benedictines.
-St. Malachy prophecied that Pope Benedict XVI would be the next to the last pope before the destruction of the "seven-hilled" city of Rome.
+And our last pope, Benedict XVI, was described by St. Malachy with the Latin phrase "Gloria Olivae", which in Latin means the "Glory of the Olivetans", branding him as an Olivetan, a branch of the Benedictines.
+St. Malachy prophesied that Pope Benedict XVI would be the next to the last pope before the destruction of the "seven-hilled" city of Rome.

 On February 11th, 2013, Pope Benedict XVI announced his resignation from the papacy.
 Later that evening, a bolt of lightning struck the dome of Saint Peter's Basilica, and storm clouds gathered in the skies over Rome.
 The Internet was soon ablaze with rumors about Malachy's ominous prediction of the pending election of "Petrus Romanus," also referred to as "Peter the Roman," last pope of the Roman Catholic Church.
 After Pope Benedict exited the Vatican for the last time in his helicopter, and 13 more days passed without a pope in Rome, on the 13th day of the third month of the 13th year of the new Millenium, at exactly eight hours and 13 minutes in the evening, the two hundred and 66th pope stepped out onto the balcony of St. Peter's Basilica on a cold and rainy winter night.

 "During a final persecution of the Roman Church, sits Petrus Romanus, who will feed his flock through many tribulations.
 This accomplished, the seven-hilled city (Rome) will be destroyed, and the Dreadful Judge will judge His people."